 ON THIS PAGE: You will read about the scientific research being done to learn more about germ cell tumors and how to treat them.
 Use the menu to see other pages.

 Doctors are working to learn more about germ cell tumors, ways to prevent them, how to best treat them, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your child’s doctor about the best diagnostic and treatment options for your child.

 Combination chemotherapy.
-Clinical trials are underway to investigate new combinations of chemotherapy to treat extracranial, extragonadal germ cell tumors.
+Clinical trials are investigating new combinations of chemotherapy to treat extracranial, extragonadal germ cell tumors.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current germ cell tumor treatments in order to improve patients’ comfort and quality of life.
+Palliative care/supportive care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current germ cell tumor treatments to improve comfort and quality of life for patients.

 If you would like additional information about the latest areas of research regarding germ cell tumors, explore these related items that take you outside of this guide:

 To find clinical trials specific to your diagnosis, talk with your child’s doctor or search online clinical trial databases now.

 Visit the website of Conquer Cancer, the ASCO Foundation to find out how to help support cancer research.
 Please note that this link takes you to a separate ASCO website.

 The next section in this guide is Coping with Treatment.
 It offers some guidance on how to cope with the physical, emotional, social, and financial changes that a tumor and its treatment can bring.
 Use the menu to choose a different section to read in this guide.